1. What does this tool do

 5. Limitations & known constraints

-- Formats — .eml and Outlook .msg are both supported.
+- Formats — .eml and Outlook .msg are both supported for opening.
+Edited emails can only be exported as .eml (not .msg).

 - One file at a time — Open a single email per view; use “Try Another File” to switch.